felipemoraes/beautiful-jekyll/_posts/2017-06-25-dynamic-search.md

 }
 ```

 The TREC DD track has been organized by [Grace Hui Yang](http://infosense.cs.georgetown.edu/grace/) and [Ian Soboroff](https://www.nist.gov/people/ian-soboroff).
-In this track, the main task is sumarised as follows:
+In this track, the main task is summarized as follows:

 _Given an initial query, a dynamic search system must improve its understanding of the user’s information need through a series of interactions.
 In each interaction, the user may provide the system with feedback on the relevance of specific passages of the retrieved documents with respect to one or more aspects underlying his or her information need.
 The system must then choose to either provide the user with further documents or end the interactive process.
 An effective system should be able to satisfy as many query aspects as possible (**to maximize user satisfaction**) with as few interactions as possible (**to minimize user effort**)._